tinymce/tinymce-docs/enterprise/tiny-comments.md

 Tiny Comments offers the following primary functionality:

-* A user interface for adding and editing comments.
-* A way to collaborate on content by creating and replying to comments.
+* A user interface to collaborate on content by creating and replying to comments.
 * A way to control the delete operation on a comment/comment thread if you want to remove it from your content.

 ## Primary Tiny Comments Functions

-The Tiny Comments plugin supports the following functions:
+The Tiny Comments plugin allows the user to perform the following functions:

 * Create a comment
 * Reply to a comment